KrimsonKing1337/true-npm-package-boilerplate-example-core/README.md

 # true-npm-package-core

 Example how to create your "true" npm package.

-With auto types generations, store and solving most well-known issues.
+With auto types generating, store and solving most well-known issues.

 Example of usage (client) is here: